 Lord Damar walked back over to the door.
 “I have a bit of news you might find interesting,” he said.
-“It seems that you have a champion my dear.
+“It seems that you have a champion, my dear.
 One lone knight is slowly making his way here in an attempt to save you.
-He will of course fail as thousands have failed before him.
-Even if he should reach the castle by some chance, your mind will be broken and your body will have satisfied my desires long before then.”
+He will, of course, fail as thousands have failed before him.
+Even if he should reach the castle by some chance, your mind will be broken, and your body will have satisfied my desires long before then.”

-Alisha clutched at the hope of rescue like a drowning man would grab at any rope thrown to him.
+Alisha clutched at the hope of rescue like a drowning man would grab any rope thrown to him.
 The thought of being saved gave her new strength to hold out against Damar.
 At last, she thought, my knight has come to save me.
 Then the nightmare into which she had been plunged began again.

 The trip to the Black Forest had been uneventful since the river.
 Almost too quiet, Eric thought.
 He had stopped for the day at the edge of the forest not wanting to tempt fate at night in a forest full of trolls and other such creatures.
 Trolls in the daylight are alright because they don’t care for bright lights, but trolls at night is another matter altogether.

 Eric had just got his fire for the night going when his horse began to paw the ground.
 One could almost taste the evil in the air.
 Eric listened to the night for the sounds that might mean danger.
 Eric felt more than heard the disturbance in the air behind him and ducked just in time as talons of steel raked the air where he was just standing.
 Only for a moment, Eric saw the winged creature land on his horse’s back before he was engaged with a similar creature hand to hand.